juristr/juristr.github.com/_drafts/node-grunt-yeoman.md

 $ bower install http://example.com/script.js
 ```

-If you require some more advanced configuration like changing the name of the dependencies directory or its location, you may want to use a `.bowerrc` configuration file placed at the root of your project.
-More about the available configuraiton options can be found [at the official site](http://bower.io/docs/config/).
+If you require some more advanced configuration, like changing the name of the dependencies directory or its location, you may want to use a `.bowerrc` configuration file placed at the root of your project directory structure.
+More about the available configuration options can be found [at the official site](http://bower.io/docs/config/).

-There's another nice article I found on Medium which quickly [introduces bower](https://medium.com/@ZaidHanania/bower-101-c0b57322df8).
+There's another nice article I found on Medium that gives [ a quick introduction to Bower](https://medium.com/@ZaidHanania/bower-101-c0b57322df8) which you might want to take a look at as well.

 ## Yeoman

-Yeoman has become the standard scaffolding toolkit for creating modern JavaScript applications.
+Yeoman has become the de-facto standard scaffolding toolkit for creating modern JavaScript applications.

 ![](/blog/assets/imgs/node-grunt-yeoman/yeoman-logo.png)